deutsche Version

 centered image

 • The Schrödingers cat paradox describes the state of a quantum system to be non-classical in the sense that it is a probability of the cat being dead or alive.
 Only due to the opening of the box (the measurement) the cat (the quantum object) obtains its status (an eigen state of the object).
-The probability in this experiment can be interpreted as reasonable expectation of the cat representing a state of knowledge (the cat is either alive or dead) and hence can be understood to be a Bayesian probability.
-After the measurement the knowledge is changed, since the status is afterwards established.In future I am convinced this approach can be applied in machine learning in then field of multi-body-simulations and measurements of complex systems.
+The probability in this experiment can be interpreted as reasonable expectation of the cat representing a state of knowledge (the cat is either alive or dead).
+Such probabilities can be interpreted in a Bayesian sense, because the observer’s information state changes with the measurement.
+Looking ahead, I believe this concept is highly suitable for machine learning in the field of simulations and measurements of complex systems.
 The idea is to make a broadened use of physical knowledge of the system.
-The advantage of such an approach is that a smaller amount of data is necessary.
+The advantage of such an approach might be that a smaller amount of data is necessary.

-• Another important aspect of quantisation is the non-uniform distribution of electromagentic energy of the thermal radiation of a black body in dependence of the frequency of the radiation.
-The key characteristic of the energy quantum is that it takes only integer multiple values.
-This idea can be transferred also to neural networks.
-In the case of an optimization of a large number of weigths in different layers unexpected numerical errors might occur.
+• Another aspect of quantization is the non-uniform distribution of the electromagnetic energy in blackbody radiation, depending on the frequency of the radiation.
+Characteristically, only integer multiples of the energy quantum are allowed.
+This idea can also be transferred to neural networks.
+In the case of an optimization of a large number of weigths in different discrete layers unexpected numerical errors might occur.
 The weigths can be mapped to integer values by using scaling factors.
 Then the neural network is supposed to be robust under small changes of the weigths ("noise") such that only the essential pattern is recovered by the trained network.
-Another advantage of such a mapping method to integers is the reduction of memory and the requirements on computing capacity.
+This approach might be very interesting whenever many layers are needed.

 Ph.D. studies in natural science with focus